opalmedapps/opal-app/README.md

 * Install all the front-end and back-end dependencies.

 ```
-npm install
+yarn
 ```

-This will install the npm and bower dependencies.
+This will install the front-end and development dependencies for the app.

 * Run the app